Pinedah/ESCOM_advanced-databases/README.md

 ## 📂 Repository Structure
 ```
 📦 AdvancedDatabases
  ┣ 📂 datasets                          # Datasets, databases and resources
  ┣ 📂 period1                           # Homework and exercises from Period 1
- ┣ 📂 period1          # Homework and exercises from Period 2
+ ┣ 📂 period2                           # Homework and exercises from Period 2
- ┣ 📂 period1          # Homework and exercises from Period 3
+ ┣ 📂 period3                           # Homework and exercises from Period 3
+ ┣ 📜 basesDatosAvanzadas_LCD2020       # Course overview
  ┣ 📂 projects                          # Final projects and case studies
  ┣ 📜 README.md                         # This file
 ```

 ## 📚 Recommended Books